Image background for Glen Etive Winter Adventure workshop

 Transport

-I may be able to assist with transport from Fort William (definitely) or Glasgow (possibly) as long some of the group are driving.
+I may be able to assist with transport from and back to Glasgow.
 Please let me know when you book if you need a lift!
 Once you're at the accomodation transport will take care of itself!

 Accommodation